Nuthakki Bhanu Prasad: Biography

-Nuthakki Bhanu Prasad was born on 21 February 1928 at Vijayawada in the South Indian state of Andhra Pradesh to Punnamma and Nutakki Ramaseshaiah, a former Member of Parliament and Minister of Health at the Government of Odisha.
+Nuthakki Bhanu Prasad was born on 21 February 1928 in a Telugu-speaking family at Vijayawada, Andhra Pradesh to Punnamma and Nutakki Ramaseshaiah, a former Member of Parliament and Minister of Health at the Government of Odisha.
 He did his early education at Parvatipuram and Visakhapatanam and obtained his graduate degree in mechanical engineering with honours from Madras University in 1947.
 Moving to Purdue University, he obtained a master's degree (MS) in chemical engineering.
 This was followed by advanced research at Case Institute of Technology (1953) and returned to India the same year to join Aluminium Company of Canada, Montreal at its Kolkata subsidiary to work for a year.

 In 1954, he joined the Department of Atomic Energy as the Head of Reactor Group and worked there till 1961.
 During this period, he also served as the project manager of CIRUS reactor from 1958 to 1961 when he retired from DAE service.
 From 1962 to 1974, he was associated with various private sector companies such as AFM, SEL, OXEECO, PIPL in the capacities of a director or managing director.
 In 1974, he was appointed the chairman of the Oil and Natural Gas Commission, a position he held till 1978.
 From 1978 to 1980, he served as a government secretary in the Ministry of Power, followed by a stint at the World Bank as a consultant based in Washington DC till 1992.
 Simultaneously, he held the post of the chairman of Andhra Pradesh Industrial Infrastructure Corporation from 1986 to 1988 and later, served as a member of its board of governors.
 He also served as a board member of Electronics Corporation of India Limited (1965–79) and Indian Overseas Bank (1969-78).

 Bhanu Prasad was married to Pendyala Ananthalakshmi and the couple had four sons.
-He died on 29 April 2013 at Hyderabad at the age of 85.
+He died on 29 April 2013 in Hyderabad at the age of 85.

 Legacy and honours

-Nuthakki Bhanu Prasad was associated in three major Indian ventures such as the first nuclear reactor in Trombay, development of Bombay High oil fields and the first Indian magnesium plant.
-He is a recipient of Honoris Causa degrees of Doctor of Science from Jawaharlal Nehru Technological University, Hyderabad (975) and Doctor of Philosophy from Andhra University (1978).
-He was an elected member of the Andhra Pradesh Academy of Sciences, a founder member of Hyderabad Management Association and a former president of the Federation of Andhra Pradesh Chambers of Commerce and Industry (FAPCI) and the Institute of Public Enterprise.
+Nuthakki Bhanu Prasad was associated with three major Indian ventures such as the first nuclear reactor in Trombay, the development of Bombay High oil fields and the first Indian magnesium plant.
+He is a recipient of Honoris Causa degrees of Doctor of Science from Jawaharlal Nehru Technological University, Hyderabad (1975) and Doctor of Philosophy from Andhra University (1978).
+He was an elected member of the Andhra Pradesh Academy of Sciences, a founder member of the Hyderabad Management Association and a former president of the Federation of Andhra Pradesh Chambers of Commerce and Industry (FAPCI) and the Institute of Public Enterprise.
 In 1960, the Government of India awarded him the civilian honour of Padma Shri.
 He received the Petrotech Lifetime Achievement Award in 2003.